0x70b1a5/lugso/070_verb-moods.md

 The fact that Lugso's copula is implicit means that the sentence is interpreted as (vtoS-lzof-tut pus-so kurgu fhtogni) (yun kurgu), since the adjective **fhtogni** follows the noun **pusso kurgu**.
 Hence, the indicative "attaches" to the _implicit copula_, making its position explicit: (vtoS-lzof-tut pus-so kurgu) **toy** (fhtogni (yun kurgu)).

 You'll notice indicative is almost always needed where the _Vocative Noun Case_ is used in combination with a copula.
 O English, when using you, we insert a comma to separate the addressee of the sentence; but Lugso does not have commas.

+##### More about Vocative

+The above examples are ambiguous because of the implicit copula combined with an addressee at the beginning of the utterance.
+If you prefer, you can move the addressee to the end of the utterance to eliminate the ambiguity, since Lugso word order is often (but not always) malleable.

+**fhtogni yun kurgu vtoS-lzoftut pusso kurgu.**

+`dead voice 1SG-POSS song-VOC soul-GEN 1SG-POSS`

+_My voice is dead, O song of my soul._

+#### FORM formal: rgiz

+**Kthulhutut pinrgiz supSitk blolgib lukgu.**

+`Cthulhu-VOC flail-FORM eternity-LOC flagellum-PL 2SG-POSS`

+_Thy tentacles writhe forever, O Cthulhu!_

 #### INT Interrogative: oh